seydakoclar/LibraryAutomationProject/README.md

 You are strongly adviced to have the knowlege about C# and SQL.

-Everything will be explained in the directories.
+Everything will be explained one by one in the directories.